Kayannn123/DSA4262-Term-Project/README.md

 3. Model train, evaluate, predict

 We implement an ensemble XGBoost model to balance predictive optimization with controlled variance, thereby mitigating the risk of over fitting.
+The model is trained through `StratifiedGroupKFold`, with `k=5`, the 5 trained models are then save as `.pkl` in the folder `models/final/`.

-The train and evaluate script can be found in `src/train.py` The evaluation metric would AUPRC and AUROC
+The train and evaluate script can be found in `src/train.py` The evaluation metric would AUPRC and AUROC.

-To allow simple prediction, we provides a small test data in the folder `data_task1/evaluate`
+To allow simple prediction, we provides a small test data in the folder `data_task1/evaluate`.
+For prediction, the script will first load the five models, then make the prediction based on the mean of scores.

 ---
 ## Repo Structure